junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The woman looks at them with a small amused mockery, "That certainly looks fake to me."

 Her eyes shift quickly toward the Doctor and Amy behind them, the grin turning into a wild smile, "Hello, Sweetie."
-Her eyes sparkle with joy of the reunion.
+Her eyes sparkle with joy at the reunion.
 "Took you long enough."

 The Doctor tilts his head slightly, meeting her with a similar smile.
 "Sorry, didn't know you're here too, Hon -- traffic was hell."

 "How did you get here then?"
 The woman raises her left arm, showing a dark colored device on her wrist.
 While her right wrist -- Dean only notices now, after getting used to the lighting in the room -- is grasped tight by a Weeping Angel statue locked to the alcove wall.
-The statue looks more feral than the Angel of Water or any of the cherubs, it doesn't hide its face with palms, so all the fangs and wild fierce look is written clearly in each line and crack on its face.
-The stone on the statue is cracked and erodent, the eye sockets sunken deep on the face.
+The statue looks more feral than the Angel of Water or any of the cherubs; it doesn't hide its face with palms, so all the fangs and wild fierce look is written clearly in each line and crack on its face.
+The stone on the statue is cracked and eroded, the eye sockets sunken deep in the face.
 It looks angry -- furious, perhaps -- which might have something to do with the long heavy chains that tether it to the plinth and the wall.

 "No way Tardis can land in time turbulence like this, not even I can do that.
 And I took the Vortex Manipulator.
 So how did you?" the woman asks curiously, not giving the Angel holding her a second look, as if she's not noticing the dangerous situation she's in.